 Wireless panels communicate with their workstation with no cables whatsoever.
 They are powered by rechargeable batteries.
 They are also movable between table and bucky with the added convenience of no cables to manage or avoid.
 A single wireless panel can suffice for a full-service room as well.

-Average DR Panel Pricing
+Average DR Panel Pricing in 2020

 Why The Ranges?

 There are a few factors that affect where a panel will fall within its size range.
 First and foremost is whether it uses cesium iodide (CsI) or gadolinium oxysulfide (Gadox) as its scintillator.
-CsI affords the user better image resolution and the patient a lower dose.
+CsI affords the user better image resolution, and the patient a lower dose.
 Neither of these are dramatic advantages over a Gadox panel, but they are, nonetheless, advantages that place CsI panels toward the higher end of each range.

 The principles of buying in "bulk" apply here as well.
 If you're looking at outfitting your X-ray room with two panels, most providers will lower the price of each.
-The same is true if you're buying other equipment from the same provider at the same time ( a PACS system or a portable X-ray for example).
+The same is true if you're buying other equipment from the same provider at the same time (a PACS system or a portable X-ray for example).

 Installation and delivery also play a small role in determining price.
 Wall-mounting for monitors, modifications to the chest stand bucky tray, and expediting all have potential to add to your costs.